Which city is cheaper, Milan or Barcelona?

 Let's take a look at the differences and similarities between Milan and Barcelona.
 Then, you can decide for yourself which place is better for your next trip.

-Both Barcelona and Milan have interesting landmarks and museums for visitors.
+Both Barcelona and Milan have great landmarks and museums for visitors.

-Visitors will find world class museums and historical sights in Barcelona that are not to be missed.
+You'll find a good number of museums and monuments packed into Barcelona.
 Architecture and history all contribute to the city's impressive sights and museums.
 Famous landmarks include the Basílica de la Sagrada Família, Casa Milà, and the Palace of Catalan Music.
+In addition to Casa Milà, there are several other landmarks that are designed by Gaudi.
+You can expect a crowd outside any of his creations.

 Visitors can fill many days exploring the museums and attractions around Milan.
 The Milan Cathedral is the most famous landmark in the city, but other sights include Castello Sforzesco, Pinacoteca di Brera, and Sant'Ambrogio.

-Both Barcelona and Milan are comparable when it comes to partying.
+Both Barcelona and Milan are world-class when it comes to partying.

 Barcelona is a destination that you simply have to visit at least once for nightlife.
 The city offers an amazing nightlife at a much more affordable price than many places in Europe.
 There are beach parties, boat parties, and bars that stay packed late into the night.
 The city also hosts many street fiestas and music festivals.